ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Basics

-Tmux is a terminal multiplexer that allows to split terminal windows and to detach/reattach to existing terminal sessions.
-Combinded with the `nvim-r` plugin it provides a powerful command-line working environment for R where users can send code from a script to the R console or command-line.
+The `Nvim-R` plugin provides a powerful command-line working environment for R where users can send code from an R/Rmd script opened in Nvim to the R console.
-Both tmux and the `nvim-r` plugin need to be installed on a system.
-On HPCC Cluster both are configured in each user account.
-If this is not the case then follow the quick configuration instructions given in the following subsection.
+Essentially, this provides an RStudio like working environment within a terminal, which is often more flexible when working on remote systems than a GUI solution.
+It also can be combined with tmux to support 'persistent' R sessions that can be de- and re-attached (see tmux session above).

 <center><img title="Nvim-R" src="https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/Nvim-R.gif" ></center>
 <center>Nvim-R IDE for R</center>